c6o/docs/content/provisioners/firstapp.md

 The service exposes Node-RED to other applications on the cluster on port 80.

-Once these specifications are tested, you're ready to wrap them in a provisioner.
+Once these specifications are tested on a cluster, you're ready to wrap them in a provisioner.

 ### Provisioner